The Detector class#

 axes.set_title(

-f"Event rate in VIDARR detector vs distance from {reactor.capitalize()} cask"
+f"Event rate in {detector.name} detector vs distance from {cask.name} cask"

 )